 Keywords: Cardiotoxicity, Breast Cancer, Anthracyclines, Trastuzumab, Cardio-Oncology, Radiation Therapy

 Hines M. Cardiotoxicity Screening in Breast Cancers Survivors.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2020; 2(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.